How will humanity survive?

 Progress ought to entail the revelation of some new facilitating dimension(s), currently imperceptible only because our appropriate ‘extra’ senses are diminished or switched off – faculites inherent to our being in need of ‘drivers to be installed’.
 Imagine the sea creatures who first ventured forth from an exclusively water bound environment, developed an atmospheric dimension to their reality, became amphibious, and eventually land based.
 Our evolutionary growth at hand is of just such an order of magnitude – albeit accelerated.
 Staying with this analogy – our new sense of living transpires in an environment of a higher order density in the same way that air is less dense than water.
 Esoteric literature suggests just such a transition is already in progress from an ostensibly 3rd to 4th density14,15.
 Future evolution stages may incorporate an intrinsic awareness of the space/energy between or within molecules – displacing our current illusory perception of matter as solid, or life as ‘flickering motion picture’ model, if you will.
 As biocentric16 network nodes, we might experience our personal limits as a fluid, interactive boundary rather than the rigid shell that egocentricity demands – our brain’s parietal lobe that instructs us to regard our epidermis as boundary mutates to a more expansive and dynamic program.
 This is our evolution.

-The primary obstruction at hand is our egocentric delusion of personal sovereignty.
+The primary obstruction at hand is our egocentric delusion of discrete personal sovereignty.
 For millennia we have been held captive by a conviction of identity that insists: ‘I am ego’ and ‘ego is me’.
 Paul Levy presents the case of “wetiko (malignant egophrenia) as a psychotic sickness of the soul and spirit at the root of humanity’s inhumanity to itself”17.
 Wetiko (aka Windigo, Wihtikow) is a Native American term for a virus of the psyche infecting us all.
 Wetiko maintains a lock on us insidiously with devices for its self-preservation that emphasize and reinforce our deluded sense of separateness – religion, guns, and money among the most powerful.
 Our iron clad identification with egocentricity is wetiko’s strongest defense.
 How powerful is the subliminal resistance you feel right now as you entertain the proposition herein to confront the wetiko lurking within yourself?
 Can you see that forest for the trees?
 Are you willing?!
 This is our evolution.